progmem/cvtnithm/README.md

 ## So I soldered this, now what?

+* On an ALLS, remove the serial brackets by undoing the two PCI bracket screws, unplugging them from the motherboard in the process.
+* Locate a suitable set of power cables.
-* Open up your ALLS and locate the bundle of unused cables.
-Undo this bundle and find the unused cable containing two PC 4-pin power connectors and a floppy drive connector.
+  * In an ALLS, locate the collection of unused power supply cables.
+Undo this bundle and find a cable containing two PC 4-pin power connectors and a floppy drive connector.
-  * This is the cable we'll be using to supply power; there should be _just_ enough length for this cable to reach.
-* Remove the serial brackets by undoing the two PCI bracket screws, unplugging them from the motherboard in the process.
+  * In a Nu1.1-ALLS conversion, this will vary wildly depending on the power supply used.
+You will need two PC 4-pin power connectors, from one or two cables.
 * Note the `COM_` number on each of the serial ports on the motherboard.
 Plug one IDC cable into each of the serial ports.
 Plug the other end into the CVTnithm PCB into its respective `COM_` port.
 * Plug in the two PC 4-pin power connectors.

-## What about mounting?
+## How do I mount the ALLS PCB?

-Print the two 3MF files included in this repository in the orientations provided.
+Print the two 3MF files in the `alls` folder in the orientations provided.
 The bottom bracket requires support material, and it's recommended to disable support for bridges as a small tool (like a dental pick) will be needed to clean out some of the support material otherwise.
 If you cannot disable support for bridges (due to slicer or printer limitations), you may try printing with the part upside-down as this will allow you to more easily clean out the support material.

 With the rear of the ALLS facing you (herein described as the "front"), install everything as follows: